DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

         }
     }
 }
 ~~~

+The *GetResult()* method is going to generate an appropriate response for Data Processor according to its parameters.
+Each response will contain the name of an action.

+There is also an optional parameter *tid*.
+It will be used for "insert" actions when database specifies a new id for the newly inserted entity.

 Step 4.
 Creating API for Loading/Editing Data
 ------------------------------------------------

+###General technique of loading data using REST API

+There's a [common technique](desktop/server_side.md#technique) of loading data into Gantt from the server side.

+In the desktop/server_side.md article you will find the requirements to the client side,
+as well as the [description of possible requests and responses](desktop/server_side.md#requestresponsedetails).

+Below we will consider how to load data into Gantt using .Net server side.

-###Adding object with Gantt data
+<h3 id="gantt_data">Adding object with Gantt data</h3>

+Gantt gets both tasks and links in one object, not separately.
+Let's create a controller that will be responsible for
+loading tasks and links data into Gantt.

-Activate context menu in the Controllers folder and select  Add -> Controller.<br>
+Activate a context menu for the Controllers folder and select  Add -> Controller.<br>
 Choose the Web API 2 Controller -> Empty.
 The new controller will be called "DataController".

 Then we will fill it with the following code: